-If you or a loved one needs to see an emergency dentist in Cedar Park, TX, please call our office immediately.
-When a dental emergency arises, time is of the essence, and prompt emergency treatment can often prevent costly, invasive dental procedures.
+If you or a loved one needs emergency dental care, please call our office at 512-866-9654.
+When a dental emergency arises, time is of the essence.
+Prompt emergency treatment can often prevent costly, invasive dental procedures.
+We offer emergency dentistry care as a general dentistry service in Cedar Park, TX.

 Emergency Dentistry in Cedar Park, TX